What is granuloma annulare?

 Interstitial granulomatous dermatitis is a pathological finding noted in some patients with extensive granuloma annulare or other disorders with similar clinical presentation.

 How is granuloma annulare diagnosed?

-Most often granuloma annulare is recognised because of its characteristic apppearance.
+Most often granuloma annulare is recognised clinically because of its characteristic appearance.
 But sometimes the diagnosis is not obvious, and other conditions may be considered.
-In such cases, a small biopsy (when a tiny piece of skin is removed under local anaesthetic) will help to establish the cause of the rash.
-The biopsy shows characteristic necrobiotic degeneration of dermal collagen surrounded by an inflammatory reaction, and is not a true granuloma.
+Skin biopsy usually shows necrobiotic degeneration of dermal collagen surrounded by an inflammatory reaction.
+It is not a true granuloma.

 What treatment is available for granuloma annulare?

-In very widespread cases, other treatments may be tried.
-The following agents have been reported to help at least some cases of disseminated granuloma annulare.
+Systemic therapy may be considered in widespread granuloma annulare.
+The following treatments have been reported to help at least some cases of disseminated granuloma annulare.
 None of these can be relied upon to clear it, and there are some potential adverse effects.

 - Systemic steroids